 Extended Reality (XR)

 Extended Reality (XR) is a simple term used to describe emerging technologies like Virtual Reality (VR) and Augmented Reality (AR).
+This site contains a curated compilation of resources designed to help you understand these advancing technologies.

 Background on XR